How is Finance at Michigan Tech Different?

 - Stryker Instruments

-"Michigan Tech School of Business and Economics is like no other.
-Here, you have the opportunity to obtain a degree from an accredited business school, while having access to professors who know your name.
+"Michigan Tech College of Business is like no other.
+Here, you have the opportunity to obtain a degree from an accredited business college, while having access to professors who know your name.
 The curriculum is fresh and relevant, which better prepares students for the workplace.
 Beyond the classroom, however, is where the Michigan Tech magic is.
 The Applied Portfolio Management Program (APMP) gave me practical experiences that mirrored the workplace.
 I participated in internships and received multiple full-time job offers.
 There is no place like Tech."

 Student Learning Goals: